cloudfoundry/diego-release/README.md

 ### SSL Configuration

 Diego Release can be configured to require SSL for communication with etcd.
-To enable or disable SSL communication with etcd, the `properties.diego.etcd.require_ssl` and `properties.diego.<component>.etcd.require_ssl` properties should be set to true or false.
-By default, Diego has `require_ssl` set to to true.
-When `require_ssl` is set to true, the operator must generate SSL certificates and keys for the etcd server and its clients.
+To enable or disable SSL communication with etcd, the `diego.etcd.require_ssl` and `diego.<component>.etcd.require_ssl` properties should be set to `true` or `false`.
+By default, Diego has `require_ssl` set to `false`.
+When `require_ssl` is `true`, the operator must generate SSL certificates and keys for the etcd server and its clients.

+NOTE: SSL support is in development at this time.
+We do not recommend enabling TLS between etcd peers until we adopt etcd-2.1.x as etcd-2.0.x exhibits several issues in a TLS enabled cluster.

 #### Generating SSL Certificates